Herbal Basics: Fresh vs Dried Herbs

 - Drying not only helps preserve the valuable plant elements but also increases their concentration as a percentage of the weight of the herb--so you get more with less

 - Fresh herbs can add unwanted moisture, especially to oil infusions, which can lead to bacterial or mold growth

 We use dried herbs in our skincare products.
-Drying concentrates the herbs and actually liberates the nourishing components.
+Drying concentrates the herbs and then the infusion process actually liberates the nourishing components.

 How To Keep Fresh Herbs Fresh—for a little while

 As Autumn approaches I will be harvesting my herbs for drying.
 Even though dried herbs are great to use when roasting, I like to use fresh sage, rosemary, and thyme for many of my Thanksgiving dishes.
 So this is what I do . . .